Division of Campus Planning, Infrastructure, and Facilities and COVID-19

 - Utilize larger, central office waste receptacles for food waste and wet trash to control odors.

-- Assist in controlling building entry points as appropriate.
+- Assist in controlling building entry points as appropriate based on unit needs.

-The Division of Campus Planning, Infrastructure, and Facilities will:
+The Division of Campus Planning, Infrastructure, and Facilities will continue to:

 - Inspect areas around buildings for trash and debris and remove accordingly.